superelement/grunt-badass/README.md

 #### cssPrefix {string}
 > A class prefix for your sprite's icons.
 Keep it short, as it will appear on all badass svg classes.

+#### svgPrefix {string}
+> An id prefix for your svg elements.
+Keep it short, as it will appear on all badass svg ids.
+Will default to same as `cssPrefix`.

 #### standAlonePngDir {string}
 > Local path to the folder that will contain any icons marked as 'stand alone' (in each icon config you can set this with `standAlone:true`).